 In the picture below you can see the encoder , motors and capacitors that were added later to stabilize the voltage:

-You can see interesting thing on the second enlarged oscilloscope screenshot (H-bridge voltage chopping frequency):
+You can see interesting thing on the second enlarged oscilloscope screenshot (H-bridge PWM switching noise on the power supply voltage):

-As my favorite digital sensors Sharp GP2Y0D340K are no longer available so I had to figure something out.
-I decided to use fast analog Sharp GP2Y0A60SZLF (10-150cm) that is very similar to the 340K’s.
-They work just fine, but not as good as the digital GP2Y0D340K.
+My favorite digital sensors Sharp GP2Y0D340K are no longer available so I had to figure out something else.
+I’ve decided to use fast analog Sharp’s GP2Y0A60SZLF (10-150cm) which are very similar to the 340K’s.
+These sensors work just fine, but not as good as the digital GP2Y0D340K.
 Well, I had to use that what is available.
-At high rotation speed, sometimes they do not keep up with the detection of the opponent.
-As a line sensor I used standard KTIR0711S proximity sensors.
-In addition, a Sharp GP2Y0D810Z0F (10cm digital distance sensor) was placed in front of the plow to check if the opponent is currently at the plow (to decide on maximum power of motors).

-Line sensors have been applied only under the front plow:
+Line sensors have been mounted only under the front plow:

 There are 4 Li-Po 3.7V 700 mAh batteries connected in parallel (2S2P).
 The connectors are nicely hidden under the PCB.
-It is very hard to fasten the PCB into the frame because there is not much space available.
+It is very tricky to mount the PCB on the main frame because there is not much space left under it.

 Everything was 3D printed from ABS filament.
-These parts are so durable that after a few battles, they don’t have any scratches.
-The pictures below show the motors mounts and the “doubled” ball bearings of the opposite wheels.
-In addition, the plow was laminated with epoxy resin and steel plate to reinforce it.
-Thin razors were glued to the “scraper”.
-Ultimately, this solution did not work, because this element doesn’t lay flat on the doyho surface.
+These parts are so durable that after a few battles, they don’t have even one scratch.
+The pictures below show the motors mounts and the the “idler gear wheels” bearing blocks.